walacecordeiro/movie_notes/README.md

 ## 💻 Project

-This project is a foundation for object-oriented programming along with API connection.
+The project is focused on the frontend, I used React to make navigation more fluid, in the future there will be a connection with an API.

 ## 🔖 Layout